sarah256/beta/README.md

 ## Setup

-Make sure you have recent versions of node and yarn
+Make sure you have recent versions of node and yarn.
+You can install yarn with the node package manager (npm), which comes by default with installations of node.

+Side note: I like to use a node version manager so I can easily change between versions as necessary; there are several of these such as nvm and nodenv.